 To reduce paper, you may wish to print the protractors two to a page.

 More Measuring Angles Activities

-Looking for more activities to help your students practice drawing and measuring angles with a protractor?
+Looking for more activities to help your students practise drawing and measuring angles with a protractor?
 Explore this great selection of teacher-created resources!

 [resource:4848007] [resource:4960782] [resource:354371]